 The initialization of the index variable and the corresponding manipulation of the index variable are considered to be assignments to the index variable.
-It is also allowed to declare and initialize the index variable directly in the for-statement.
-The <boolean-expression> describes the termination criterion of the loop specified by the for-statement and the <statement-block> describes the loop body.
+It is also allowed to declare and initialize the index variable directly in the for statement.
+The

-The execution of the for-statement is defined by the flow graph segment <for-stmt> shown in Figure 79.
-The initial <assignment> or alternative variable declaration with assignment <var-declaration-init> (see 9.57.1) describes the initialization of the index variable.
+The execution of the for statement is defined by the flow graph segment <for-stmt> shown in Figure 79.
+The initial <assignment> or alternative variable declaration with assignment <var-declaration-init> (see clause 9.57.1) describes the initialization of the index variable.
 The <assignment> in the true branch of the decision node describes the manipulation of the index variable.
-The for-statement is a scope unit for a newly declared index variable, this is modelled by means of the nodes enter-var-scope and exit-var-scope.
+The for statement is a scope unit for a newly declared index variable, this is modelled by means of the nodes enter-var-scope and exit-var-scope.

-Figure 79/Z.143 - Flow graph segment <for-stmt>
+Figure 79 - Flow graph segment <for-stmt>